TABX: A High-Throughput Sandbox Battle Simulator for Multi-Agent Reinforcement Learning: Totally Accelerated Battle Simulator in JAX

 We propose \textit{Totally Accelerated Battle Simulator in JAX (TABX)}, a rapid, flexible, and easily configurable sandbox for MARL.
 Similar to established benchmarks \citep{SMAC,berner2019dota,SMACv2,JaxMARL}, TABX requires a team of agents to engage in combat against opposing forces.
 TABX incorporates additional environmental primitives---such as fan-shaped fields of view, non-targeting interaction mechanism, various terrain zones, and parameterized heuristic agents---that significantly augment the strategic complexity of the task.
 We provide further details of TABX in \Cref{app:details_on_TABX}.

 Each agent possesses a partial, fan-shaped observation field oriented along its facing direction, analogous to a first-person perspective, illustrated as the gray region in \Cref{fig:tabx_overview}.
 Within this field, agents observe the current status (e.g., remaining health points), specifications of all visible units, and terrain zone information.
 As a result, agents must actively rotate and navigate the environment to detect and engage enemies effectively.
 This constrained observation model complicates coordinated maneuverability, requiring agents to jointly optimize positioning and heading to maintain situational awareness.
-Conditioned on their observations, agents select from six discrete actions: four directional movements, an attack action (supporters use a heal action instead), and a rotation.
+Conditioned on their observations, agents select from seven discrete actions: four directional movements, an attack action (supporters use a heal action instead), and two rotations (left and right).
 The attack action can only be triggered once the unit's cooldown is up.

 A distinguishing aspect of TABX is its unit interaction system, which incorporates non-targeted attack and healing mechanisms.
 Unlike many existing battle simulators that rely on explicit target selection, units in TABX execute interactions within a hurtbox, a spatial interaction region aligned with their current heading.
 As illustrated in \Cref{fig:tabx_overview}, units positioned within this region are affected by the interaction: for offensive units, enemy units receive damage, whereas for healer units, allied units receive healing.
 An interaction occurs only when a unit is positioned within the hurtbox at the time of execution.
 Comprehensive specifications of the non-targeting mechanics are provided in \Cref{app:interaction_dynamics}.